blindTissue/pokemon_dual_type_ranking/README.md

 Default weights:

-- `coverageWeight = 0.2`
+- `coverageWeight = 0.3`
-- `overlapWeight = 0.4`
+- `overlapWeight = 0.2`

-### Why Use `100` Here
+### Why Use `base` Here

-The system baseline is `100`, so using `100` in the additive bonus makes the bonus scale uniform across typings.

-This avoids one of the main issues with the multiplicative version:

-- if the bonus is multiplied by `base`, already-strong singles get larger synergy rewards automatically
-- with the `100`-baseline additive version, synergy is measured on a common absolute scale

-That makes the dual bonus easier to interpret and usually a bit less “rich get richer.”
+The `coverageRatio` term is already defined relative to the better single-type raw total.
+Scaling the additive bonus by `base` keeps the interpretation aligned with that anchor.

+That means:

+- `coverageWeight = 0` means use the better single-type rating unchanged
+- `coverageWeight = 1` means grant the full relative coverage bonus against that chosen base
+- the same logic applies to `overlapWeight`

+This makes the weights easier to interpret, because they now read as "how much of the relative bonus should be credited to the dual typing?"

 ## Benefits Of The Current Heuristic